 How To Check If You Can Get A Free Alarm

-Thankfully, we did the hard work for you below, just find your local area in the tables below, click on the link, and it will take you directly to the page that offers either Safe & Well Visits and/or free smoke detectors and installation.
+Thankfully, I did the hard work for you below, just find your local area in the tables below, click on the link, and it will take you directly to the page that offers either Safe & Well Visits and/or free smoke detectors and installation.

 Some even offer free carbon monoxide alarms too.

-Please note: Last update: 15 May 2023.
+Please note: Last update: January 2024.
 All info was correct at the time of publication.
 Please check the site by clicking the website link for the latest information.
 Some policies may have changed since this was published as we cannot possibly check them all on a regular basis.

-*May 2023: updated links below.
+*January 2024: updated links below.

 List Of Fire Services – Safe & Well Visits + Free Smoke Alarms